prebid/prebid.github.io/prebid-server/endpoints/pbs-endpoint-cookieSync.md

 It could be specified in a detailed way like this:
 ```
-        filterSettings: {
+"filterSettings": {
-            iframe: {
+  "iframe": {
-                bidders: ['def'],  // only this bidder is excluded from syncing iframe pixels, all other bidders are allowed
+    "bidders": ["bidderA"], // only this bidder is excluded from syncing iframe pixels, all other bidders are allowed
-                filter: 'exclude'
+      "filter": "exclude"
   },
-            image: {
+  "image": {
-                bidders: ['abc', 'def', 'xyz'],  //only these 3 bidders are allowed to sync image pixels
+    "bidders": ["bidderB", "bidderC"], //only these 2 bidders are allowed to sync image pixels
-                filter: 'include'
+    "filter": "include"
   }
-        },
+}
 ```

 But the main use case for Prebid Server is what [load-cookie.html](/dev-docs/show-prebid-ads-on-amp-pages.html#user-sync) does in AMP, which is to disallow iframes:
 ```
-        filterSettings: {
+"filterSettings": {
-            iframe: {
+  "iframe": {
-                bidders: '*',
+    "bidders": "*",
-                filter: 'exclude'
+    "filter": "exclude"
   }
-        },
+}
 ```

 ## Related Reading